abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/README.md

 ## Data Layer and Mock/API Mode

 - services/attendanceService.js reads REACT_APP_API_BASE.
 If not set, runs in MOCK mode using in-memory arrays.
+- services/adminService.js reads REACT_APP_API_BASE or REACT_APP_BACKEND_URL.
+If both are missing or backend unreachable, it runs in MOCK mode and shows a toast.
 - Functions:
   - getTodayStatus, clockIn, clockOut
   - getAttendanceHistory